lucaong/wheels-class/README.md

 Class definition
 ----------------

-Pass an object to the constructor to create a class and add the object's properties to the class `prototype` property:
+A new class is an instance of `Class`, and thus is created using the `Class.new` factory method.
+Calling `Class.new` passing an object creates a class and adds the object's properties to the instance's prototype (referenced also in `MyNewClass.\_instance\_proto`), so that they become instance properties when the class is instantiated:

 ```javascript
 var Foo = Class.new({